by Texas Homesteader ~

 And by keeping the mint confined I don’t worry that it will take over the rest of the landscape.
 Plus the pollinators love the blooms.

 I use mulch.
 A LOT!
 It helps keep the soil cool and conserves moisture too.
 This means healthier plants even with less watering.

-I use grass clippings and dried leaves in the veggie garden mostly.
-But I’ll use Spent Hay too.
+I use grass clippings or dried leaves in the veggie garden mostly.
+But I’ll use spent hay too.

 Whatever suites your situation – just get that bare ground covered!
 Preferably with a natural product that will biodegrade back into the soil over time.